swfrench/convergent-matrix/README.md

 you intend to use it) to ensure that C++ headers are properly generated.
 This can be achieved simply by configuring with `--enable-udp`.

+**Note**: In order to use the `load()` and `save()` methods, which use MPI-IO to read / write distributed matrix data to disk (in hopes of taking advantage of collective buffering optimizations, etc.), you must first initialize MPI in your program.
+Further, if you have compiled `ConvergentMatrix` with support for a progress thread, you must initialize MPI with thread support at the level of `MPI_THREAD_FUNNELED` or higher.

 ## References

 [1] Y. Zheng, et al., "UPC++: A PGAS Extension for C++," accepted to IPDPS 2014.